-- (A) All on- and off-site public improvements shall be designed and constructed according to applicable standards approved by the County and other regulatory authorities having jurisdiction on the premises over the premises or improvements, or if there be noneare none, then as approved required by the County Commissioners Board County.
-The developer is responsible for financing and constructing all improvements required, internal or external, to the proposed subdivision in accordance with applicable criteria, unless suitable evidence is submitted that other public or quasi-public agencies entities have the responsibility for the construction and the cost of improvements. - (B) In cases where off-site improvements are necessitated by the proposed development, and where no other property owner (s) receive-(s) a special benefit thereby from such improvements, the applicant developer may be required at his its sole expense and as a condition of approval, to provide and install such improvements.
+- (A) All on- and off-site public improvements shall be designed and constructed according to applicable standards approved by the County and other regulatory authorities having jurisdiction on the premisesover the premises or improvements, or if there be noneare none, then as approved required by the County CommissionersBoardCounty.
+The developer is responsible for financing and constructing all improvements required, internal or external, to the proposed subdivision in accordance with applicable criteria, unless suitable evidence is submitted that other public or quasi-public agenciesentities have the responsibility for the construction and the cost of improvements. - (B) In cases where off-site improvements are necessitated by the proposed development, and where no other property owner (s) receive (s) a special benefit therebyfrom such improvements, the applicant developer may be required at his its sole expense and as a condition of approval, to provide and install such improvements. - (C) Where it is determined that properties outside the subdivision will also be benefited by off- site improvements, either a pro rata share of the costs of the improvements will be paid by the applicant or a cost recapture agreement will be prepared so that the applicant_developer can be repaid for the cost of the improvement which benefits other properties.
+These prorate share formulas and cost recapture agreements are approved based upon the specific circumstances of an application. to be prepared on a case-by-case basis among the applicant, county staff and special utility district staff as applicable prior to review and approval by the Board of County Commissioners.